Contact

 Technological innovations lead irrevocably to a loss of autonomy and to the alienation of man from himself.
 This diagnosis has accompanied industrialized countries since their emergence.
 But is there really such a thing as a dystopian technology spiral?

-The research project investigates for the first time the work and sphere of influence of the German-American computer science pioneer and social critic Joseph Weizenbaum (1923-2008) and asks the question: What did the mutual development of computer technology and computer criticism look like?
+The research project investigates for the first time the life and work work of the German-American computer science pioneer and social critic Joseph Weizenbaum (1923-2008) and asks the question: What did the mutual development of computer technology and computer criticism look like?

-So far, anecdotal reviews have mostly condensed Weizenbaum's life to two milestones: First, 1966 publication of the program ELIZA/DOCTOR, which is considered the first chatbot in computer history.
-Second, 1976 publication of the computer-critical, i.e., social-critical book "Computer Power and Human Reason," which is still widely received in German-speaking countries today.
+So far, anecdotal reviews have mostly condensed Weizenbaum’s life to two milestones: First, 1966 publication of the program ELIZA/DOCTOR, which is considered the first chatbot in computer history.
+Second, publication of his 1976 technology-critical book “Computer Power and Human Reason”, which is still received in German-speaking countries today.

-The research project follows Weizenbaum's biographical traces and attempts to trace the thought collectives and milieus in which he moved.
-Beginning with the U.S. Army's meteorological department during World War II and his work on the automated checks system ERMA in the 1950s; in the early 1960s, he made his first contacts with local psychologists and psychoanalysts in California's Bay Area, who significantly influenced the research layout of his later chat program ELIZA/DOCTOR.
-As a computer science professor at the elite university MIT, he increasingly appeared as a critic of technology and society from the 1970s onward, and until his death was given a label that he made his own: heretic of computer science.
+The work follows Weizenbaum’s biographical traces and attempts to understand the thought collectives and milieus in which he moved.
+It begins with his work on the ERMA automated cheque system in the 1950s.
+In the early 1960s, he made his first contacts with local psychiatrists in the Californian Bay Area, who had a decisive influence on the research layout of his later chat program ELIZA/DOCTOR.
+As a computer science professor at the elite university MIT, he increasingly appeared as a critic of technology and society from the 1970s onwards and was given a label that he made his own until his death: heretic of computer science.
+From the 1980s, secured through his MIT professorship, he became a full-time critic of technology, moving between the USA and West Germany.

-The project traces Weizenbaum's work in the intellectual moiré of his time.
-Influenced by cybernetics and computer development, by the Shoah, the civil movement and the Vietnam War, by a European humanist tradition and a technological utopianism in the research field of artificial intelligence.
-The focus is on the reconstruction of his entanglements with colleagues and opponents such as Marvin Minsky, Edward Feigenbaum or Hans Moravec, as well as with like-minded people such as Lewis Mumford, Robert Jungk, Hubert Dreyfus, Herbert Marcuse or Hannah Arendt.
-Likewise, Weizenbaum's positions are placed in relation to sci-fi readings and images of the future in the USA post bellum.
+The project traces Weizenbaum’s work in the intellectual moiré of his time influenced by cybernetics and computer development, by the Shoah, the civil rights movement and the Vietnam War, by a European humanist tradition and a technological utopianism in the research field of artificial intelligence (AI).
+The focus is on the critical reconstruction of Weizenbaum’s entanglements with opponents such as Marvin Minsky, Seymour Papert and Hans Moravec, as well as with like-minded people such as Lewis Mumford, Robert Jungk, Hubert Dreyfus, Herbert Marcuse and Hannah Arendt.
+Archival material from MIT, Stanford and Harvard shows how differently people have conceptualized and evaluated the new computer technologies since the 1960s.

-In the wake of Weizenbaum's life, it is thus possible to understand the dislocations and contingencies of recent computer science history, which form the basis of our current information age.
-To follow Weizenbaum is to understand the origins of digitization, machine learning, the home computer market, and contemporary Internet criticism.
+In the wake of Weizenbaum’s life, the distortions and contingencies of recent computer science history, which form the basis of our current information age, can be understood.
+Following Weizenbaum means understanding the origins of AI, digitalization, machine learning, and contemporary criticism of the web.